 The ORADBA (typically named ora\dba on Windows, and dba on UNIX) is a database user group that may exist or can be created on an Oracle server.
 The ndtrack (in agent-based or zero touch inventory collection) runs using the NT AUTHORITY\SYSTEM identity in Windows and root on UNIX.
-For Windows, the NT AUTHORITY\SYSTEM must be a member of ora\dba group, if not configured to run as a non-sysdba user.
-For UNIX, ndtrack impersonates the first database user in the dba group.
+For Windows, the NT AUTHORITY\SYSTEM must be a member of ora\dba group.
+For UNIX, if ndtrack is running as a specific dba user, that user must be a member of the dba group.
 You can perform the following test to verify whether Oracle local OS authentication is adequately configured for the FlexNet inventory agent (in either agent-based or zero touch inventory collection) to gather Oracle inventory: